testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basics`

 :white_check_mark: &nbsp; **Do:** When testing API responses, compare all the relevant parts of the response object  (e.g., status, some body fields, specific HTTP header) with the expected data (code example below).
-From the test reader perspective, looking at the desired response object as a single unit, tells the story much better than reading
+From the test reader perspective, looking at the desired response object as a single unit, tells the story much better than checking 5 fields using 5 different statements.
+All the popular test runners support partial object matching (e.g. Chai expect.to.deep.equal, Jest.ToMatchObject).

-Both status and body, single assert, specific header, inline snapshots, see dealing with data

-expect({a:  1}).to.deep.equal({a:  1});, toMatchObject

 <br/>

-👀 &nbsp; **Alternatives:** Single assert per field ❌; snapshots ❌;
+👀 &nbsp; **Alternatives:** Snapshots - This implies tha ❌; snapshots ❌;

 <br/>